Search

 Checking radiation with a Geiger counter.

 Photo: A sailor with the US Navy uses a Geiger counter to check for radiation onboard a nuclear-powered vessel.
 Note the detector tube at the front and the handheld meter and loudspeaker in the separate box at the back.
-Photo by Tracy Lee courtesy of US Navy.
+Photo by Tracy Lee courtesy of US Navy and Wikimedia Commons.

 A Geiger counter is a metal cylinder filled with low-pressure gas sealed in by a plastic or ceramic window at one end.
 Running down the center of the tube there's a thin metal wire made of tungsten.
 The wire is connected to a high, positive voltage so there's a strong electric field between it and the outside tube.